abhai-panichiyil-17/soc-detection-lab/README.md

 curl -sO https://packages.wazuh.com/4.14/wazuh-install.sh
 sudo bash ./wazuh-install.sh -a
 </pre>
 The _-a_ flag runs the all-in-one installer, provisioning the manager, indexer, and dashboard together.
 Installation takes approximately 10-15 minutes.
-The indexer stage can appear to stall for several minutes — this is normal.
+The indexer stage can appear to stall for several minutes.
 Access the Dashboard
 <pre> URL:  https://127.0.0.1
 </pre>